WEEK 35- Happy Memory Building

 Memories are powerful.
 Our memories actively shape our experiences, our relationships and what we want for our future.
 We know that we are more likely to remember negative experiences than positives ones due to our negativity bias from our ancestors- by remembering the things that caused us trouble, we were more likely to avoid them and keep ourselves alive.
 Research has found we can create more positive emotions in our lives by reliving and strengthening our wonderful, happy memories (Fredrickson, 2011).
 With deliberate effort we can use our good memories to increase our wellbeing.
 While reliving the positive memory may feel short and fleeting, it is like putting money in the bank.
 Positive emotions accrue and help build your emotional, intellectual, social and physical resources.
 Positive emotions enable a broadened mindset, which seems to be the basis for the discovery of new knowledge, new relationships and new skills- all of which lead to more positive emotions (Kern & McQuaid, 2017).
 When we remember and savour our positive memories, we increase our positive emotions.
 These include feelings of gratitude, serenity, fulfillment, joy, wonder, amusement and love.
 These positive emotions change the way our minds and our bodies work.
 They change the very nature of who we are, down to our cells (Fredrickson, 2011)—transforming our outlook on life and our ability to face challenges.
 The science of positive emotions is key to helping people deal with adversity and live a meaningful life (Fredrickson, 2011).

-Description of Positive Education Practice: Happy Memory Building
+Description of Personal Wellbeing Practice: Happy Memory Building

 Think of a great, feel good memory that you shared with another person.